duolinwang/MusiteDeep_web/PTM2S/README.md

    ]}
 ```

-The "PTMannotation" filed contains the infomation (colon-determined)for each position, the first is the queryPosition, the second is the queryAminoAcid, the third is the pdbAminoAcid, the last is the PTM prediction results for that position.
+The "PTMannotation" field contains the information (colon-determined)for each position; the first is the queryPosition, the second is the queryAminoAcid, the third is the pdbAminoAcid, and the last is the PTM prediction results for that position.